-The Executive Committee shall consist of the President and the Vice President and Provost of the University (non-voting), six faculty members and four students.
-The faculty and student members shall consist of the Chairperson, Vice Chairperson/Student Body President, and Secretary of the Academic Senate, the President of the Student Body, and seven members elected annually by and from the Academic Senate.
+The Executive Committee shall consist of the President and the Vice President for Academic Affairs and Provost of the University (non-voting), six faculty members and four students.
+The faculty and student members shall consist of the Chairperson, Vice Chairperson/Student Body President, and Secretary of the Academic Senate, , and seven members elected annually by and from the Academic Senate.